visualizedata/data-structures/assignments/weekly_assignment_01.md

 *50% of grade for this assignment.
 2/4 points.*

-1. Using Node.js (in Cloud 9), make a request for each of the ten "Meeting List Agenda" pages for Manhattan:
+1. Using Node.js (in Cloud 9), make a request for each of the ten "Meeting List Agenda" pages for Manhattan. **Important: show the code for all ten requests.**
 ```
 https://parsons.nyc/aa/m01.html
 https://parsons.nyc/aa/m02.html